Three-dimensional sizes and shapes of pion emission in heavy-ion collisions: Methods

 recovering the limiting behaviour mentioned above.
 This confirms that the experimental intercept parameter $\lambda$ can indeed be interpreted as the integral of $D_{\rm (c,c)}$, the core-core contribution of the pair source.
 In the subsequent sections, we thus normalize the obtained pair distributions to unity, fit the core-core part with a functional form, and obtain $\lambda$ as the integral of the fitted distribution.

-An example $D(\boldsymbol{\rho})$ distribution for 30--40\% centrality and $k_T$ within $[0.425,0.475]$ GeV/$c$, projected in the \emph{out} direction is shown in Fig.~\ref{f:examplerho}.
-In this particular case, the optimized $N_{\rm events}$ value was 300.
+An example $D(\boldsymbol{\rho})$ distribution for 30--40\% centrality (approx. thirty thousand events) and $k_T$ within $[0.425,0.475]$ GeV/$c$, projected in the \emph{out} direction is shown in Fig.~\ref{f:examplerho}.
 Here it is apparent that the above-mentioned core-halo distinction exists: long-lived resonances contribute to great distances, and the central, ``core'' part is contributed to by shorter-lived resonances.
 It is also apparent that the part below $~100$ fm distance can be described by a single distribution, as discussed in the next subsection.
-Note furthermore that there is a ``hole'' around $10^6-10^7$ fm (1-10 nm) at the present level of statistics, this is due to the gap between the lifetime of the $\eta$ and the $D$ mesons.
-We obtained similar $D(\boldsymbol{\rho})$ distributions all of the six centrality classes from 0\% to 60\% (where we utilized the internal EPOS3 centrality definition) and 11 bins of $k_T$ from 0.175 to 0.725 GeV/$c$, for all three projections (out, side, long).
+Note furthermore that there is a ``hole'' around $10^6-10^7$ fm (1-10 nm) at the present level of statistics, this is due to the gap between the lifetime of the $\eta$ and the $D$ mesons, i.e., the lack of decay pions from either particle at the given number of events.
+We obtained similar $D(\boldsymbol{\rho})$ distributions in all of the six centrality classes from 0\% to 60\% (where we utilized the internal EPOS3 centrality definition) and 11 bins of $k_T$ from 0.175 to 0.725 GeV/$c$, for all three projections (out, side, long).